Bob Barry Jr.: Career

 Barry began his career in radio during his sophomore year attending Norman High School in 1973.
 His television career began in Oklahoma City in September 1980 as sports director for independent station KAUT-TV (channel 43; which became co-owned with KFOR-TV in 2006), when that station signed on with a daytime-only all-news format that lasted until the following year.
 In 1981, he became a sports anchor at CBS affiliate KAUZ-TV in Wichita Falls, Texas.
 He subsequently returned to Oklahoma City, joining KTVY (now KFOR-TV) – where his father, Bob Barry Sr., had been its main sports anchor since 1966 – as weekend sports anchor in August 1982.
 Barry has hosted several coaches shows for both the University of Oklahoma and Oklahoma State University.

 In 1998, Barry assumed duties as KFOR's sports director, a position that had been held by Bob Barry Sr. since 1970.
 Barry Jr. and Barry Sr. worked together at KFOR-TV, until his father's retirement from the station in 2008.
 Barry was very active in sports charity while he worked for the station.
 He created the basketball team "The Foul Shots", consisting of KFOR-TV personalities, in the early 1980s and served as the team's head coach and general manager.

 Barry was voted "Oklahoma Sportscaster of the Year" by the National Sportscasters and Sportswriters Association in 2003, 2004 and 2008.
 The Jim Thorpe Association awarded Bob the "Executive Council Service Award" for his positive contribution to the Association, and was also honored by the American Women in Radio and TV as "Oklahoma's Sportscaster of the Year".

 Personal life

-Barry resided Edmond, Oklahoma.
+Barry resided in Edmond, Oklahoma.
 He married Gina France (née Wigington) on June 15, 2002.
 He was previously married to Julianne (née Fudge) on August 15, 1981, and they had three children, namely Evan Elizabeth Barry (Born 1984), Matthew Hudson Barry (Born 1987) and Grace Katherine Glasgow Barry (Born 1991).